clemens/weebo/README.md

 Let's say you want to experiment with your product details page which is available as http://yourdomain.com/products/a-product-slug and has its code placed in your Rails application under `app/views/products/show.html.erb`.

-1. Create an experiment in Google Analytics with the desired name (e.g. "Product Details")
+1. Create an experiment in Google Analytics with the desired name (e.g. `Product Details`)
 2. Google Analytics asks you for the URLs for the original and variation pages.
-Enter "yourdomain.com/products" as the original URL and "?gace_var=var_1" for the first variation's URL.
+Enter `yourdomain.com/products` as the original URL and `?gace_var=var_1` for the first variation's URL.
 Don't worry about the warning that the previews aren't shown correctly.
 3. Google Analytics gives you a JavaScript snippet.
-You only need the experiment key (e.g. 13371337-1).
+You only need the experiment key (e.g. `13371337-1`).
 4. Add a file `app/experiments/product_details.rb` with the following code:

 ``` ruby